LyMarco/MusicKickstarter/iteration-03.review.md

    * http://csc301-team-11-lyrics.azurewebsites.net/rhymes/swim
    * http://csc301-team-11-lyrics.azurewebsites.net/suggestions/swim

+ * (Goal) Saving multiple songs each with multiple takes
+	* (Tasks)
+	* Group lyrics, recordings by songs
+	* Save each of these as a separate song and allow these songs to be retreived again
+	* Save multiple recordings for a single song
+	* Allow renaming of songs/takes

+* (Goal) Make metronome more dynamic
+	* (Tasks)
+	* Make upbeat modifiable (2/4ths time, 3/4ths time, etc.)
+	* Add more speed options
+	* Add in drums as an extra feature

+* (Goal) Enhance UI and overall flow of application, especially in the notes-taking part of the app
+	* (Tasks)
+	* Add more image buttons to create more intuitive and friendly feel to the app
+	* Make navigation of the app more intuitive
+	* Create separate page for actually writing notes

+* (Goal) Allow for chords (e.g. 'A', 'C#', etc.) to be placed above lyrics
+	* (Tasks)
+	* Create separate text fields for chords
+	* Group text fields by verses
+	* Think of way to allow editing of both lyrics and chords without while keeping everything simple and intuitive
+	* Make chords stay on top of the lyrics they were placed above even while editing

 #### Goals and/or tasks that were planned but not met/completed:

  * From most to least important.